Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and the description does not add meaning beyond the schema's description of the includeDetails parameter.
+Schema description coverage is 100%, and the description does not add extra meaning beyond what the schema already provides for the includeDetails parameter.
+Baseline 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.